Use Bridge to delete a row on a condition

 Basic workflow model for the trigger

-Set up the workflow trigger
+Set up the trigger

 1. Select the Trigger module.

-6. Fill in the following fields:
+5. Fill in the following fields:

 • Trigger Name: Create a custom label for your trigger.

-• Event Type: Select When Column Values are Changed
+• Event Type: Select When Column Values Are Changed

 • Column Name or ID: Type the name of the Smartsheet column that will trigger your row deletion.
 For this example, we’re using the column Delete with Bridge